rvidhya789/loginProject/README.md

  - sudo npm install -g typescript

 ## to update driver
 - webdriver-manager update

 ## start the webdriver
-- websriver-manager start
+- webdriver-manager start

 ## change the index.html path in the config.properties file